jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 Q: I think sometimes there’s a blockage when I go to the bathroom, like sometimes a squeeze through this thin thing,

-A: What texture is it?
+A: That's not blockage.
+What texture is it?

 Q: Its soft.

-A: You're not constipated, your body is getting everything it can.
+A: You're not constipated, your body is robbing everything out as it can.

 Q: I had the same issue and found that eating an avocado in the evening...